google/fhir-data-pipes/README.md

   It guarantees tolerance to failure such that when the application is restarted or crashed, the pipeline will resume from the last processed offset.

-### Getting Started
+## Getting Started

  - Fire up OpenMRS Stack (containing FHIR2 module and demo data ~ 300,000 obs)

 ```
 $ docker-compose -f openmrs-compose.yaml up # change ports appropriately (optional)
 ```
- You should be able to  access OpenMRS via  http://localhost:8099/openmrs/ using refApp credentials i.e username is admin and password Admin123
+ You should be able to  access OpenMRS via  http://localhost:8099/openmrs/ using RefApp credentials, i.e username is admin and password Admin123.

   - Run the streaming pipeline using default config (pointed to openmrs-compose.yaml )